 Code language: R (r)

-In the code chunk above, we employed base R to remove a specific row using index-based referencing.
-We use the square brackets []
+In the code chunk above, we used base R to remove a specific row using index-based referencing.
+Specifically, we used the square brackets []

 for subsetting in R, and the c()

-function creates a vector containing the row index to be removed.
+function to create a vector containing the row index we wanted to remove.
 In this case, we removed the third row from the data

 dataframe.
 It is important to note that the comma after the index ensures that we are also specifying the columns (in this case, we are selecting all columns).